 The Baltic Dry Index

 The BDI (Baltic Dry Index) is a widely followed metric that reflects the overall rates of moving dry bulk cargoes like iron ore, coal, and grain across water.
 It’s collected daily by the Baltic Exchange, headquartered in London, and it serves as a good benchmark for what dry bulk shippers would earn if they employed their vessels now.
+Since movement in the Baltic Dry Index reflects the dynamics of demand and supply in dry bulk shipping, dry bulk shipping stock performances are somewhat affected by the BDI.

-The Baltic Dry Index and seasonality
+The Baltic Dry Index might have bottomed